joonty/pessimize/README.md

 Pessimize adds version numbers with the pessimistic constraint operator (`~>`, a.k.a. "spermy" operator) to all gems in your `Gemfile`.

 ### Why?
 You should be using `~> x.x.x` to limit the version numbers of your gems, otherwise `bundle update` could potentially break your application.
-Read on for a more detailed description, or take a look at the [rubygems explanation][1].
+Read the section on "why bundle update can be dangerous" for a more detailed description, or take a look at the [rubygems explanation][1].

 ### But why a gem?